Mister-Industries/tinyDocs/docs/docs-explorer/index.md

 ## 💡 **Still not sure?**

 **Take our quick quiz!** (Coming soon)

-Or simply start with the [Motion Tracker Tutorial](setup/motion-tracker.md) - it's designed to be accessible to everyone and will teach you the fundamentals you need for any tinyCore project.

 **Need help?** Join our [Discord community](https://discord.gg/hvJZhwfQsF) for personalized guidance!